timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

 ## Create a continuous aggregate with a JOIN

-In TimescaleDB 2.9 and later, with PostgreSQL 13 or later, you can create a continuous aggregate with a query that also includes a `JOIN`.
-For example:
+In TimescaleDB&nbsp;2.9 and later, with PostgreSQL&nbsp;13 or later, you can create a continuous aggregate with a query that also includes a `JOIN`.
+For
+example:

 ```sql
 CREATE MATERIALIZED VIEW conditions_summary_daily_3